 - genetic conditions

-It is a good idea to have regular wellness checks at a doctor’s office to stay on top of health.
-Anyone with concerns about their neutrophil count or any medical condition should talk to their doctor who will be able to answer questions they may have.
+It is a good idea to have regular wellness checks at a doctor’s office.
+Anyone with concerns about their neutrophil level or any medical condition should talk with their healthcare professional.